 Instead of the latest fad, Classical education is a return to a system proven for more than 1,000 years.
 Classical education uses methods tailored to students’ developmental stages.
 As they participate in the great conversation with history’s wisest thinkers, students acquire more than college preparation or vocational skills; they prepare for their future as informed citizens, critically-thinking Christians with a biblical worldview, lifelong learners, and virtuous shapers of modern culture.

-In this video, numerous leading voices in Classical education (President of Veritas Press Marlin Detweiler, pastor and author Doug Wilson, et al.) explain how this method corresponds to how God designed us to learn; students in Classical Christian education learn more than just what to think – they learn how to think.
+In this video, numerous leading voices in Classical education explain what makes it different from secular education and how this learning method corresponds to God’s design for a child’s natural development.
+In addition, they provide the context and history behind the current state of secular education and how students in Classical Christian education learn more than just what to think – they learn how to think.